PayFabric/Release-Notes/README.md

 **UPDATED.** ACH Transaction Return Reports.

-**UPDATED.** Provide ability for partner to specify the PFR site name when invite/add/edit merchant with custom configuration which enabled Receivables service
+**UPDATED.** Provide ability for partner to specify the PFR site name when invite/add/edit merchant with custom configuration which enabled Receivables service.